-Rick Halbur focuses his practice on civil litigation related to agriculture, environmental regulation, banking and finance, commercial disputes and general litigation.
+Rick Halbur, a partner of Gislason & Hunter, focuses his practice on civil and general litigation related to agriculture law and agribusiness, real estate, environmental law and land use and finance and banking.
 He provides client-centered representation to his individual and corporate clients.

-In his spare time Rick enjoys hiking, canoeing, traveling and spending time with his family.
-Rick resides in New Ulm with his wife, Annemarie and their daughters, Monica and Sophia.
+In his spare time, Halbur enjoys hiking, canoeing, traveling and spending time with his family.
+Halbur resides in New Ulm with his wife, Annemarie and their three young children.

 Areas of Expertise